ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `database` (`String`) - Database name
 - `table` (`String`) - Table name
 - `engine` (`String`) - Table engine name
 - `is_leader` (`UInt8`) - Whether the replica is the leader.
   Only one replica at a time can be the leader.
 The leader is responsible for selecting background merges to perform.
   Note that writes can be performed to any replica that is available and has a session in ZK, regardless of whether it is a leader.
 - `can_become_leader` (`UInt8`) - Whether the replica can be elected as a leader.
 - `is_readonly` (`UInt8`) - Whether the replica is in read-only mode.
-This mode is turned on if the config doesn't have sections with ZooKeeper, if an unknown error occurred when reinitializing sessions in ZooKeeper, and during session reinitialization in ZooKeeper.
+  This mode is turned on if the config doesn’t have sections with ZooKeeper, if an unknown error occurred when reinitializing sessions in ZooKeeper, and during session reinitialization in ZooKeeper.
 - `is_session_expired` (`UInt8`) - the session with ZooKeeper has expired.
 Basically the same as `is_readonly`.
-- `future_parts` (`UInt32`) - The number of data parts that will appear as the result of INSERTs or merges that haven't been done yet.
+- `future_parts` (`UInt32`) - The number of data parts that will appear as the result of INSERTs or merges that haven’t been done yet.
 - `parts_to_check` (`UInt32`) - The number of data parts in the queue for verification.
 A part is put in the verification queue if there is suspicion that it might be damaged.
 - `zookeeper_path` (`String`) - Path to table data in ZooKeeper.
 - `replica_name` (`String`) - Replica name in ZooKeeper.
 Different replicas of the same table have different names.
 - `replica_path` (`String`) - Path to replica data in ZooKeeper.
-The same as concatenating 'zookeeper_path/replicas/replica_path'.
+The same as concatenating ‘zookeeper\_path/replicas/replica\_path’.
 - `columns_version` (`Int32`) - Version number of the table structure.
 Indicates how many times ALTER was performed.
-If replicas have different versions, it means some replicas haven't made all of the ALTERs yet.
+If replicas have different versions, it means some replicas haven’t made all of the ALTERs yet.
 - `queue_size` (`UInt32`) - Size of the queue for operations waiting to be performed.
 Operations include inserting blocks of data, merges, and certain other actions.
 It usually coincides with `future_parts`.
 - `inserts_in_queue` (`UInt32`) - Number of inserts of blocks of data that need to be made.
 Insertions are usually replicated fairly quickly.
 If this number is large, it means something is wrong.
 - `merges_in_queue` (`UInt32`) - The number of merges waiting to be made.
 Sometimes merges are lengthy, so this value may be greater than zero for a long time.